Every time I stumble upon my old GameCube games, I get flashbacks of late nights in college playing Need for Speed when we should have been studying.

 Back on the main menu of the Dolphin Emulator, one of the icons we skipped over was Add Folder.
 We’re going to click on that now to add some games.

-This opens up a file menu where you can tell Dolphin where your games are stored.
+This opens up a file menu where you can tell the Dolphin emulator where your games are stored on your NVIDIA Shield.

 I highly recommend storing all of your game files in separate folders for each system.
 For example, you can have one folder for GameCube, another for the N64.